marcelgoh/marcelgoh.github.io/about/index.md

 I received a traditional Java-based programming education from which I may never fully recover.
 When I write programs for fun I like to write in C, OCaml/Haskell/ML, PostScript, and Scheme.
 My academic interests include:

-+ analysis of algorithms
++ probabilistic analysis of algorithms
 + analysis of random discrete structures
 + group theory
-+ programming language theory
-+ compilers
++ additive combinatorics

 My favourite polygon is the pentagon.